 Furthermore, the prophecy plainly indicates that God intervenes in behalf of his besieged people and destroys the locust-like invaders.
 The end result of Jehovah’s intervention and reversal of affairs is stated at Joel 3:17, which reads: “And you people will have to know that I am Jehovah your God, residing in Zion my holy mountain.
 And Jerusalem must become a holy place; and as regards strangers, they will no more pass through her.”
 It should be clear to any sober reader of Joel that the symbolic locusts are the “strangers” who devastate and desecrate Jehovah’s spiritual holy place.

-Since the apostle Peter quoted from the prophecy of Joel on the day of Pentecost, applying it to the Christian congregation, it is apparent that the “holy place” and “Jerusalem” have significance for Christ’s congregation too, but during a latter time of judgment.
+Since the apostle Peter quoted from the prophecy of Joel on the day of Pentecost, applying it to the Christian congregation, it is apparent that the “holy place” and “Jerusalem” have significance for Christ’s congregation too, but during a later time of judgment.
 And, as stated previously, since there has been no such devastation of the anointed congregation to date, the prophecy of Joel, as well as all the other prophecies, await a future realization.
-(For more detailed discussion of the prophecy of Joel)

 Returning to Lamentations, further down in the 16th verse Jeremiah speaks for Jerusalem in the feminine gender, which is in keeping with numerous other prophecies that personify God’s organization as a woman.
 “Over these things I am weeping as a woman.
 My eye, my eye is running down with waters.
 For a comforter has become far away from me, someone to refresh my soul.
 My sons have become those laid desolate, for the enemy has put on great airs.”

 Lamentations 1:13 likewise reads: “He has made me a woman laid desolate.
 All the day I am ill.”Does this aspect of Lamentations have any application to the desolation of Christianity?